baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <b>2.
 Create two Virtual Machines.</b>

 <p>
-One should be a windows 10 Virtual Machine, the other should be a Linux virtual machine.
-When creating these VMs, place them both inside the resource group that we just created.
+For this setup, you should create two virtual machines - one running Windows 10 and the other running Linux.
+Ensure that both of these VMs are placed within the resource group we've just established.

-The first VM will be called “Windows-VM” and will run “Windows 10 Pro.”
-Username will be “Labuser” and the password will be “Password1234”
+The first VM, named "Windows-VM," will run "Windows 10 Pro."
+Set the username as "Labuser," with the password specified as "Password1234."
 </p>

 <p>